FlaptasticApps/phpunit-flaptastic/README.md

 ## License

-phpunit-speedtrap is available under the MIT License.
+phpunit-flaptastic is available under the MIT License.